anedyaio/anedya-example-esp32/Arduino-IDE/esp-quectel/Submit Data/http/README.md

 1. Open the Arduino IDE.
 2. Go to `Sketch > Include Library > Manage Libraries...`.
 3. In the Library Manager, search for "Time".
-4. Click on the ArduinoJson entry in the list(`Time by Michael Margolis`).
+4. Click on the Time  entry in the list(`Time by Michael Margolis`).
 5. Click the "Install" button to install the library.
 6. Once installed, you can include the library in your Arduino sketches by adding `#include <TimeLib.h>` at the top of your sketch.